Jabiin/shop-api/README.md

 # shop-api
-fake shop api with vanilla js
+shop api with dark mode and search function